Body schema: Dissenting arguments

 The alternate perspective is that the body is the limit of any sort of body schema.

 An example of this division is found in a study and discussion on personal and extrapersonal attention, where personal relates to the body's sense of itself (the body schema) and extrapersonal relates to all external of such.
 Some research supports the claim that these two categories are purely distinct and do not intermingle, contrary to what the extended body schema theory describes.
 Evidence for such is primarily found in subjects with unilateral neglect, such as in the case of E.D.S., who was a middle-aged man with right hemisphere brain damage.
 When he was tested for hemispatial neglect using traditional measures such as sentence reading and cancellation tests, E.D.S. showed few signs and upon later examination showed no signs whatsoever, leading doctors to believe he was normal.
 However, he constantly had issues with physical therapy because he would claim to not be able to see his left leg; upon further examination, E.D.S. was known to have a particular type of hemispatial neglect that only affected the perception of his body.
 The motor function of the left side of his body was negatively affected though not totally compromised, yet when attempting tasks such as shaving, he would invariably not shave the left side of his face.
 This led some researchers to believe that there is a distinction between personal and extrapersonal neglect, which would thus reflect a similar distinction with body schema itself.

 Associated disorders

 Deafferentation

-The most direct of related disorders, deafferentation occurs when sensory input from the body is reduced or absent, without affecting efferent, or motor, neurons.
+The most direct of related disorders, deafferentation occurs due to the loss of sensory input from afferent sensory nerves, without affecting motor neurons.
 The most famous case of this disorder is "IW", who lost all sensory input from below the neck, resulting in temporary paralysis.
 He was forced to learn to control his movement all over again using only his conscious body image and visual feedback.
 As a result, when constant visual input is lost during an activity, such as walking, it becomes impossible for him to complete the task, which may result in falling, or simply stopping.
 IW requires constant attention to tasks to be able to complete them accurately, demonstrating how automatic and subconscious the process of integrating touch and proprioception into the body schema actually is.